douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

 ## The Future of AI Technology

 The future of artificial intelligence (AI) technology is a topic of great interest and speculation.
-Here\'s an overview, focusing on predictions and trends in AI development, as well as emerging technologies and concepts:
+Here's an overview, focusing on predictions and trends in AI development, as well as emerging technologies and concepts:

 1. Predictions and Trends in AI Development: